AdaptivMCP/AdaptivMCP/docs/WORKFLOWS.md

    - The server may start with `WRITE_ALLOWED` set to false.
    - Never assume you can write without checking.

-3. Branch first and pull request first.
+3. Keep work on feature branches and in pull requests.
    - Create a feature branch before any write.
    - Keep changes on that branch reviewable.
    - Open a PR for any non trivial change and let a human merge and delete branches.